triton-inference-server/server/deploy/k8s-onprem/README.md

 Deploy the inference server, autoscaler, and load balancer using the default configuration with the following commands.

+Here, and in the following commands we use the name `example` for our chart.
+This name will be added to the beginning of all resources created during the helm installation.

 ```
 $ cd <directory containing Chart.yaml>